 CHAPTER 5: Multi-Strand Wire Uses

 Multi-strand wires are used in situations where you need to bend and move the wire frequently.
 They are used in circuit boards of electronic devices and PCBs where the wire is bent for connection.
-You will also find their use in power cords for different appliances, extension cords and musical instrument cables.
+You will also find their use in power cords for different appliances, extension cords, and musical instrument cables.

-Multi-strand wires are also used in computers and peripherals such as mouse and keyboards.
+Multi-strand wires are also used in computers and peripherals such as mice and keyboards.
 Various machines like mining equipment with moving parts use multi-strand wires for their flexibility.
 You will also find multi-strand wires in different vehicles and engine compartments where malleability is the priority.

 You have learned many new things about multi-strand wires till now.
 We will cover the prices of this type of wire so that you can make an informed decision while purchasing.

-CHAPTER 6: Multi-Strand Wire Prices
+CHAPTER 6: Multi-Strand Wires Prices

 The price of multi-strand wires depends on many factors.
-Different manufacturers charge different prices for their products, and it also varies according to the core material, the type of insulation, size and length of wire and so on.
+Different manufacturers charge different prices for their products, and it also varies according to the core material, the type of insulation, size and length of wire, and so on.

 To give you an idea, 100 meters of multi-strand wire can cost you anything from $20 to $25.
 If you want to buy a 500 ft roll, be ready to spend around $100.
 It all depends on your need though, so it is essential that you take into account the job you need to get done first.

-Multi-strand wires are perfect for an application which encounters a great deal of movement or bending and twisting.
+Multi-strand wires are perfect for an application that encounters a great deal of movement or bending and twisting.
 You can use them for commercial and residential applications where flexibility is required.
 You also know how to solder them properly so that an active electrical connection is possible.